Szymok/skszymon.github.io/_posts/2022-12-10-giscus-comments.md

 giscus_comments: true
 related_posts: false
 ---
 This post shows how to add GISCUS comments.
+You can also use GISCUS comments, which are more privacy-friendly.
+See the [GISCUS comments post] for more information.